lmmx/waterdown/README.md

     (rather than taking the median of 2D Sobels per image, i.e. `mag = np.hypot(median_dx, median_dy)`).
 - Their paper specifies a "0.4 threshold" for the Canny edge detection used to find a bounding box on the watermark, despite the Canny algorithm (to the best of my understanding) taking 2 threshold parameters (min and max)
+  - I think this actually refers to the sigma value demonstrated in [this blog post](https://www.pyimagesearch.com/2015/04/06/zero-parameter-automatic-canny-edge-detection-with-python-and-opencv/), i.e. upper/lower are set at +/- 40% of the median of the single channel pixel intensities (the post notes that 33% is often optimal, which makes 0.4 a reasonable choice).
 - The image gradients are used to obtain the "initial matted watermark" by "Poisson reconstruction", which appears to be a reference to either:
   - a 2003 SIGGRAPH paper from Microsoft Research,